 Completion of the building was finalized in April 2011 and work began to restore the building as a centre for this community once again and provide Bedminster Down with a creative space for all to use.

 Zion is a ‘not-for-profit’ social enterprise, all income is used to create a sustainable future for the Community Art Space, we are not funded and rely on our events and activities to fund the space.
 If you would like to get involved and help create a better community for everyone please get in touch, we welcome all ideas and suggestions!

-Zion aspires to be a meeting place for the local residents and for visitors across the city, tea, coffee and lunches are available as well as the ‘Deli on the Down’ for special treats!
+Zion aspires to be a meeting place for the local residents and for visitors across the city, tea, coffee and lunches are available from tuesday-friday 9am-4.30pm

 Zion provides facilities for families with a soft play area and toys, alongside regular activities for kids.